 Whether you’re a student, a professional or just want to stay connected and productive, a laptop is one of the most important tools of the trade.
-But some are better than others, with wide differences in keyboards, battery life, displays and design.
-If you’re looking for a powerful laptop that easily fits in your bag and doesn’t break your back, you want an ultrabook.
+But some are better than others, with excellent displays, keyboards, designs and battery life.
+If you’re looking for a powerful laptop that easily fits in your bag and doesn’t break your back, you want is often called an ultrabook.

 The “ultrabook” moniker was originally coined by Intel in 2012 and used to refer to a set of premium, super-thin laptops that met the chipmaker’s predefined standards.
-However, just as many folks refer to tissues as Kleenexes or web searching as Googling, the term ultrabook commonly refers to any premium ultraportable laptop, whether it carries Intel’s seal of approval or not.
+Much of this occurred as the PC world was first catching up to the original MacBook Air.
+However, just as many people refer to tissues as Kleenexes or web searching as Googling, the term ultrabook commonly refers to any premium ultraportable laptop, whether it carries Intel’s seal of approval or not.

 Quick Ultrabook / Premium Laptop Shopping Tips

 - Get a good keyboard: Whether you’re using an ultrabook to browse the web, send emails, code, write or do other productivity work, the keyboard is one of your primary ways of interacting.
 Get something with responsive keys that aren’t mushy.
 Low-travel is ok if the keys have the right feel to them, but the last thing you want to do is “bottom out” while typing.

 - Consider what you need in a screen: At a minimum, your laptop should have a 1920 x 1080 screen.
 Some laptops offer 4K options, though it’s sometimes harder to see the difference at 13-inches or below.
 While 4K may be more detailed, 1080p screens give you much longer battery life.
 OLED screens are becoming far more common on laptops, with deep blacks and bright colors, but often at the cost of battery life.